 Hancock Lodge 150 History

-More recently, the Hall serves as a key community center for the entire island, year-rounders as well as summer folk.
+In sum, today the Hall continues to serve as a key community center for the entire island, year-rounders as well as summer folk.
 The ever-popular community breakfasts, the many plays over the years staged by the Hocamock Players, the thirty plus year old Sweet Chariot Folk Festival, the twice a summer Open (art) Studio exhibition, and many other town events are held in the Hall, including an annual chowder cook-off and variety show.
 While the Hall receives a small annual stipend from the Town of Swan’s Island, the hall is independently owned, and is now in need of serious renovations to bring it up to modern safety and fire codes.

 Looking Ahead